0xReki/0xreki.github.io/_posts/2022/2022-09-22-christianity-in-current-society.md

 I was born in Germany, baptized and raised a Roman Catholic.
 But if that's all that is needed to count, sure, we are swimming in Christianity, on paper.
-From shortly before and well after my confirmation, my teachers in religious education, religious mentors and priests conveyed the core message in any faith that calls itself a Christian one should be the principle of loving one's neighbour.
+From shortly before and well after my confirmation, my teachers in religious education, religious mentors and priests conveyed the core message in any faith that calls itself a Christian one should be the *principle of loving one's neighbour*.
 What does it mean?
 Let's start with forgiving people seek forgiveness, altruistic action, not excluding people because of their gender, their looks, their race, their religion, or their sexuality and meeting them with respect.
 This also includes not harassing people for being or thinking different.